 One-Word Substitution/Idioms and Phrases

 Candidates can prepare altogether for these two topics.
-In word substitution, candidates need to put one word that can be replaced with a sentence or word having the same meaning.
+In one word substitution, candidates need to put one word that can be replaced with a sentence or word having the same meaning.
 If you practice enough and know the proper usage of words you can easily answer the questions of both topics.

 Spotting Errors